netdata/netdata/exporting/prometheus/README.md

 ### Netdata data source

-Netdata can send metrics to prometheus from 3 data sources:
+Netdata can send metrics to Prometheus from 3 data sources:

--   `as collected` or `raw` - this data source sends the metrics to prometheus as they are collected.
+-   `as collected` or `raw` - this data source sends the metrics to Prometheus as they are collected.
 No conversion is done by Netdata.
-The latest value for each metric is just given to prometheus.
-This is the most preferred method by prometheus, but it is also the harder to work with.
+The latest value for each metric is just given to Prometheus.
+This is the most preferred method by Prometheus, but it is also the harder to work with.
 To work with this data source, you will need to understand how to get meaningful values out of them.

     The format of the metrics is: `CONTEXT{chart="CHART",family="FAMILY",dimension="DIMENSION"}`.

     If the metric is a counter (`incremental` in Netdata lingo), `_total` is appended the context.

-    Unlike prometheus, Netdata allows each dimension of a chart to have a different algorithm and conversion constants (`multiplier` and `divisor`).
+    Unlike Prometheus, Netdata allows each dimension of a chart to have a different algorithm and conversion constants (`multiplier` and `divisor`).
 In this case, that the dimensions of a charts are heterogeneous, Netdata will use this
     format: `CONTEXT_DIMENSION{chart="CHART",family="FAMILY"}`

--   `average` - this data source uses the Netdata database to send the metrics to prometheus as they are presented on the Netdata dashboard.
+-   `average` - this data source uses the Netdata database to send the metrics to Prometheus as they are presented on the Netdata dashboard.
 So, all the metrics are sent as gauges, at the units they are presented in the Netdata dashboard charts.
 This is the easiest to work with.

     The format of the metrics is: `CONTEXT_UNITS_average{chart="CHART",family="FAMILY",dimension="DIMENSION"}`.

-    When this source is used, Netdata keeps track of the last access time for each prometheus server fetching the metrics.
-This last access time is used at the subsequent queries of the same prometheus server to identify the time-frame the `average` will be calculated.
+    When this source is used, Netdata keeps track of the last access time for each Prometheus server fetching the metrics.
+This last access time is used at the subsequent queries of the same Prometheus server to identify the time-frame the `average` will be calculated.

-    So, no matter how frequently prometheus scrapes Netdata, it will get all the database data.
+    So, no matter how frequently Prometheus scrapes Netdata, it will get all the database data.
-    To identify each prometheus server, Netdata uses by default the IP of the client fetching the metrics.
+    To identify each Prometheus server, Netdata uses by default the IP of the client fetching the metrics.

-    If there are multiple prometheus servers fetching data from the same Netdata, using the same IP, each prometheus server can append `server=NAME` to the URL.
-Netdata will use this `NAME` to uniquely identify the prometheus server.
+    If there are multiple Prometheus servers fetching data from the same Netdata, using the same IP, each Prometheus server can append `server=NAME` to the URL.
+Netdata will use this `NAME` to uniquely identify the Prometheus server.

 -   `sum` or `volume`, is like `average` but instead of averaging the values, it sums them.